aridoza/foundational-java/java-basics/arrays-arraylists-lesson/README.md

 The enhanced `for` loop is the form recommended by Oracle for arrays and collections.

-A normal `for` loop is still useful sometimes — it makes it easier to work with the index of each item alongside its value, or to modify the collection while you're iterating over it.
+A normal `for` loop is still useful sometimes: It makes it easier to work with the index of each item alongside its value, or to modify the collection while you're iterating over it.
 But if you just need to do something with each element, the enhanced `for` loop is cleaner and more efficient.

 > Check: Why might you want to iterate through an array?

 ----

-## Independent Practice (15 mins)
+## Independent Practice: Arrays and Array Lists (15 mins)

 Complete as many of the following challenges as you can in the next 15 minutes.
 Each challenge should be completed in its own method.